My Chef’s Apron

 Variations & Substitutions

-• Tomato Paste: Use unsweetened ketchup as a simple alternative.
+• Tomato paste: Use unsweetened ketchup as a simple alternative.

 Marinated chicken wings presented on a plate with celery pieces.